CDTDigital/CDT-ADPQ-0117/README.md

 We simulated a contextual inquiry, which is a specific type of interview for gathering field data from users.
 It is usually done by one interviewer speaking to one interviewee (person being interviewed) at a time.
 The aim is to gather as much data as possible from the interviews for later analysis.

 #### Affinity Diagramming
-We simulated affinity diagramming to sort large amounts of data into logical groups.
+Stanfield Systems also simulated affinity diagramming to sort data into logical groups.
 With affinity diagraming, existing items and/or new items identified by individuals are written on sticky notes, which are sorted into categories as a workshop activity.
-Affinity diagramming can be used to:

-  *	Analyze findings from field studies
-  * Identify and group user functions as part of design
-  * Analyze findings from a usability evaluation
+[Affinity diagramming](https://github.com/StanfieldSystems/CDT-ADPQ-0117/tree/master/documents/UCD_Affinity_Diagramming.pptx) was used to identify and group user functions as part of design and analyze the findings from a usability evaluation.

 #### Journey Mapping
 We developed a customer journey map, which is a visualization of the process that a person goes through in order to accomplish a goal.
 It is used for understanding and addressing customer needs and pain points.